-6.8 The neighbourhood area includes a number of key environmental assets, 13 listed buildings, local wildlife sites, sites of nature conservation and other local features such as ponds and prominent views.
+6.9 The neighbourhood area includes a number of key environmental assets, 13 listed buildings, and other local features such as ponds and prominent views.
+The Lugg Meadows (SSSI and SWS), Hereford and Gloucester Canal (Local Wildlife Site) and the disused railway line (Site of Nature Conservation) lie close to but outside the southern border of the plan area.
 The neighbourhood area also benefits from dark skies and in line with guidance produced by Natural England this feature should be retained.
 This is due to the contrast it delivers in emphasising the distinction between urban and rural night skies.
 It also provides benefits for wildlife such as bats.
 Policy HS4, therefore, seeks to identify and protect the key features in the neighbourhood area's local landscape.